camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/01-bpm-platform/04-workmanager.html.md

 ---

-title: 'Configure a WorkManager to be used by the camunda platform jobexecutor'
+title: 'Configure a WorkManager to be used by the camunda BPM platform jobexecutor'
 shortTitle: 'Configure a WorkManager'
 category: 'BPM Platform'

 ---

-This section explains how you can use the WebShere Integrated Solutions Console for configuring a work manager to be used by the camunda BPM platform jobexecutor.
-It is recommended to check the [manual of the application server for additional details](http://www-01.ibm.com/software/webservers/appserv/was/library/).
+This section explains how you can use the WebShere Integrated Solutions Console to configure a work manager to be used by the camunda BPM platform jobexecutor.
+It is recommended to check the [manual of the application server](http://www-01.ibm.com/software/webservers/appserv/was/library/) for additional details.

 Select the appropriate server under **Resources** / **Asynchronous Beans** / **Work Managers** and open the configuration page.
 Example: <code>server1</code>
 Create a new work manager using the Button **New...**.